DPhil in Primary Health Care

 You will be appointed at least two Departmental Supervisors with complementary backgrounds and interests, along with a College Advisor.
 Where appropriate, and relatively rarely, the second supervisor may be appointed from a different department.

-Supervision will typically occur monthly for full-time students and two-monthly for part-time ones, along with additional email contact and pastoral support.
-Most supervisors meet students at least fortnightly in the first few terms, and this may continue throughout the studentship according to the needs of the student and the project.
+Supervision will typically occur monthly for full-time students and two-monthly for part-time students, along with additional email contact and pastoral support.
+Most students have the opportunity to meet with their supervisor at least fortnightly in the first few terms, and this may continue throughout the studentship according to the needs of the student and the project.

-On entry into the programme, you will receive a full induction and meet individually with the Director of Graduate Studies (DGS) and then twice yearly, as well as on an as-needed basis throughout your programme.
+On entry onto the course, you will receive a full induction and meet individually with the Director of Graduate Studies (DGS) and then twice yearly, as well as on an as-needed basis throughout your course.

 Assessment